illinois-cs241/illinois-cs241.github.io/_slides/critical_concurrency.md

 <vertical />

-Please read the wikibook about this!
+Please read the coursebook about this!

 <horizontal />